1

 fn with_capacity(keys: usize, vals: usize, upds: usize) -> Self;

-/// Adds an element to the batch.
+/// Adds a chunk of elements to the batch.

 ///

-fn push(&mut self, element: Self::Input) {
+fn push(&mut self, chunk: &mut Self::Input);

 /// Completes building and returns the batch.